dev-brendanprice/Chappie/README.md

   </a>
 </p>

-> All purpose, AI driven, discord bot.
+> All purpose and AI driven discord bot.
 Built to be self-aware and all-knowing.

 ### ✨ [Invite the Bot](https://example.com)